 So, this month, I woke up one Sunday morning and decided to try calling a phone number for my mother’s oldest sister.

+Auntie picks up.
+We talk for 30 minutes.
 Auntie tells me Joan had SIX children after having me.

 Auntie is in her mid-80’s like my birth mother.
 My mother’s sister claims she is unsure if Joan is still living because they haven’t talked in decades, but she believes she may have settled in Florida after marrying a man named Tames or Taméz.
 She has little other information about my birth mom, except to say she traveled a lot throughout Central and South America, perhaps to calm herself after losing her family in the 1964 horrific event.